The exact cook time can vary. Read below for our tips!

-- The type of bread you use might dictate the cooking time.
-A soft, white bread (like classic French bread or “toast”) may brown quicker than thicker rye or sourdough bread.
-So keep an eye on your grilled cheese when making it the first time.
+- The type of bread you use may affect the cooking time.
+Soft, white bread (like classic French bread or “toast”) may brown quicker than thicker rye or sourdough bread.
+Keep an eye on your grilled cheese when making it the first time.

-- The type of cheese you use needs to be a “melty” cheese – such as cheddar, marble, or Havarti.
-A “crumbly” cheese – such as Feta – won’t work because it doesn’t melt well.
+- Cheese like cheddar, marble, or Havarti works well for grilled cheese.
+A “crumbly” cheese, such as Feta, won’t work because it doesn’t melt well.

-- Speaking of filling, you can also put a slice of ham or salami inside the grilled cheese if you want to change it up a bit.
+- You can also add a slice of ham or salami inside the grilled cheese if you want to change it up a bit (in that case, use two layers of cheese with the ham or salami in the middle).

 - You can spread either mayonnaise or soft butter on the outside of the bread.
 We like mayo because it’s already spreadable.
-If you want to use butter just make sure it can be spread.
+If you want to use butter, make sure it is soft so it spreads easily.
 The bread will turn out a golden brown with both (we’ve tested both and both work well).

 Step by Step Instructions

-First, lay two pieces of bread on a plate – they should be similar in size (if you’re using bread cut from a round loaf).
+First, place two pieces of bread on a plate (they should be of similar size).

 Now place the other piece of bread (mayo/butter side up) on top of the cheese.

-Close the air fryer and set it to 375 degrees Fahrenheit.
-There is no need to preheat.
+Close the air fryer and set the temperature to 375 degrees Fahrenheit.
+No need to preheat.

-Cook the grilled cheese for approximately 9 minutes, flipping halfway (around the 4-5 minute mark).
-Cooking time can vary by air fryer and bread used.
+Cook the grilled cheese for about 9 minutes, flipping halfway through.
+The exact cooking time can vary depending on the air fryer, bread, and your personal preference.

-When the cheese is melted and the outside is golden brown, remove the grilled cheese from the air fryer, cut it in half, and serve as is, with tomato soup or with dipping sauce!
+When the cheese is melted and the outside is golden brown, remove the grilled cheese from the air fryer, cut it in half (optional), and serve with tomato soup or ketchup.
+Enjoy!

 Storage Tips

-Air fried grilled cheese doesn’t really store that well.
-It really should be eaten fresh and hot out of the air fryer.
+Air-fried grilled cheese doesn’t store that well.
+Eat it fresh and hot out of the air fryer.

 Related Recipes